cyclejs-community/component-combinators/documentation/EFSM.md

 ### Behaviour with respect to incremental changes in design
-As we discussed before, a reactive system whose behaviour is encoded in a state machine definition can be executed' by a function `f` such that `actions = f(events, stateMachineDefinition)` where`stateMachineDefinition` is of type `Record {transitions, eventNames, states, initialModel, initialEvent`.
+As we discussed before, a reactive system whose behaviour is encoded in a state machine definition can be executed' by a function `f` such that `actions = f(events, stateMachineDefinition)` where`stateMachineDefinition` is of type `Record {transitions, eventNames, states, initialModel, initialEvent}`.

 incremental changes in the design are then translated into changes in events, states, model, and transitions.